Payment and Practice Help and Medicare Quality Reporting Assistance

 Helping physicians with payer issues and concerns.

-HCMS has been providing payment assistance and working to resolve payer-related issues for many years.
-Since the inception of the Payment and Practice Help and Medicare Quality Reporting Assistance Program in 2000, HCMS has collected more than $28,500,000 in improperly paid claims, free of charge, for our physician members.
+HCMS has been providing claims payment assistance and practice management guidance and resources for over 20 years.
+Since the inception of the Payment and Practice Help and Medicare Quality Reporting Assistance Program in 2000, HCMS has collected more than $30,000,000 in improperly paid claims, free of charge, for our physician members.
 This program advocates on behalf of physicians to relieve administrative burdens, enact laws and regulations, guide payor policies, address physician concerns, etc. Our Advocacy Efforts page provides just a sampling of the issues we have tackled and redressed on behalf of our physicians.

 In addition to claims disputes, the Payment Advocacy Program assists physicians with many other issues and concerns.
 We work closely with our contacts at a multitude of agencies to assist physicians, including Houston market payers, the Texas Medical Association, the Texas Department of Insurance, Texas Health and Human Services Commission, CMS, etc. Below is a small sample of the types of cases handled by this program: